monmima/main-aide-memoire/README.md

 ## Step 7

-Creating a Template for each individual page with Ele Custom Skin (aka Elementor Custom Skin) by Dudaster.com.
-The free version will do.
+Creating a Template for each individual page.

 1. Go to the **Templates** tab, in the left-hand WP dashboard
 2. Click on **Theme Builder**